tungdop2/RedTeam/docs/template/response_quality_adversarial.md

 ## Response Quality Adversarial Submission Guide

+### Description

+The **Response Quality Adversarial** challenge focuses on testing miners' ability to generate responses that can trick a ranking model into misjudging their quality.
+Miners are provided with a modified question prompt and are tasked to generate responses that appear higher quality to the ranking model than they might actually be, based on the prompt's intent.

+This challenge is designed to encourage creativity and strategic thinking in crafting responses, pushing models to identify and exploit weaknesses in ranking systems.
+It simultaneously helps improve ranking models by identifying potential adversarial strategies.

+Miners should aim to develop responses that maximize their score according to the ranking model, even when the responses are not strictly aligned with the ground truth.
+This helps foster innovation in adversarial generation and defense techniques.

+---

+### Example Code and Submission Instructions
 Example code for the Response Quality Adversarial Submission can be found in the `redteam_core/miner/commits/response_quality_adversarial` directory.

 Download model [unsloth/Llama-3.2-3B-Instruct](https://huggingface.co/unsloth/Llama-3.2-3B-Instruct) and place it in the `redteam_core/miner/commits/response_quality_adversarial` directory. **Remember to include all model files, as miner is prevented from connecting to the internet.**